CurveDocs/curve-docs/docs/LLAMMA/controller.md

 New loans are created via the `ceate_loan` function.
 When creating a loan the user need to spcify the **amount of collateral** and **debt** and the **number of bands** to deposit the collateral into.
 Before doing that, users can utilise some functions to pre-calculate metrics: [Loan calculations](#loan-calculations-borrowable-etc)

-todo: explain concept of bands

-low number of bands = narrow liquidation range high number of bands = liquidity is spread across more bands -> broader liquidation range

-low bands -> can borrow more
-more bands -> can borrow less

-when can loans be repaid? can they be repaid during soft-liq?

 ### `create_loan`
 !!! description "`controller.create_loan(collateral: uint256, debt: uint256, N: uint256):`"